zchee/golang-wiki/CodeReviewComments.md

 Some standard library functions, like those in package "strings", return in-band error values.
 This greatly simplifies string-manipulation code at the cost of requiring more diligence from the programmer.
-In general, Google Go code should return additional values for errors.
+In general, Go code should return additional values for errors.

 ## Indent Error Flow